-A portion of the proceeds from this exclusive, limited release will be donated to the Mederi Foundation, to support patient care, research and education programs.
+A portion of the proceeds from this exclusive, limited release will be donated to the Stuart family to support Baelin’s ongoing treatment costs.

 Written by Dr Jason A Miller DACM LAc, Directed by Gary Lundgren, 26 min, Documentary

 Cancer is the disease of our time.
 It is the internal manifestation of our external actions.
 We are diminishing our biodiversity, destabilizing our ecological networks, and creating an ever growing burden of disease.
 We are Cancering.